Tibet Travel Information

 Tibet Travel Permit

-The Tibet travel permit, also known as the Tibet Entry Permit or Tibet Visa, is a document required for foreign tourists to visit the Tibet Autonomous Region in China.
+The Tibet travel permit, also known as the Tibet Entry Permit or Tibet Visa, is a document required for foreign tourists to visit the Tibet Autonomous Region of China.
 The Tibet Tourism Bureau issues the Tibet Travel Permit, which is required to enter Tibet and travel within the territory.
-The Travel Agency or a tour operator has to get the Tibet Permit in the name of the traveler.
+The Travel Agency or a tour operator has to get the Tibet Permit of the traveler.

 We, the Tibet Nature Tour agency, handle the relevant documentation, and we apply for the permit with a tour package.
 It is essential to understand that the Tibet travel permit is separate from the Chinese visa, and passengers must hold a valid Chinese visa before applying for the Tibet permit.
 The permit states the length of stay and the areas in Tibet that can be visited.
 Travelers are required to carry it at all times as they check it at several checkpoints during the trip.